 All residents who live along the fence line are encouraged to regularly inspect their section of the perimeter fence and report needed repairs via the Fence Repair Request form.
 In so doing, it would be of great benefit to all residents if those noting problems would express their willingness to perform minor repairs, such as replacing pickets, themselves.
 To maintain the standard of the fence these resident would be given a brief technical specification of the fence construction and to keep this legal would be asked to complete a WSMA Perimeter Fence Agreement.
 On acceptance and submission of the Fence Materials Request form any approved material would be supplied by the Association.

-Recognizing that some residents are not able to perform such manual work themselves, to keep the maintenance cost down the Board also solicits help from able-bodied volunteers who are prepared to periodically volunteer some time to fence maintenance tasks under the direction of the Board member responsible for landscaping issues.
+Recognizing that some residents are not able to perform such manual work themselves, to keep the maintenance cost down the Board also solicits help from able-bodied volunteers who are prepared to periodically volunteer some time to fence maintenance tasks under the direction of the responsible Board member.

 The Board works very hard to maintain the subdivision and its amenities to as high a standard as possible while continuing to control our annual maintenance fees.
 To this end it does appreciate the efforts of residents living along the fence line, and volunteers, in helping arrest deterioration of this fence and thus extending the time before a subsequent replacement becomes necessary.